Australia–Pakistan relations: Trade

 Pakistan's exports to Australia reached their peak in 2011 by reaching US$167 million while imports in the same period reached US$437 million.
 Both countries vowed to take the bilateral trade to US$1 billion with some concerted efforts at public and private levels.

 Military relations

 Both Australia and Pakistan were a part of the South East Asian version of NATO called SEATO, also known as a 'mutual defence pact'.
 The two countries have held bilateral defence and security talks since 2006.
 The 1.5 Track Security Dialogue was initiated in 2010.
 The talks involve the two governments, while the 1.5 Track Dialogue involves a number of key decision makers and think tanks from both sides.
 Defence cooperation has increased considerably as a result of the two mechanisms.
 The focus of cooperation has been on training programmes.
+Some have argued that Australia should modestly diminish its defence cooperation with Pakistan in order to focus on higher strategic priorities.

 Sporting relations

 The two countries are particularly known for their long sporting history in cricket, and the contests between their national sides.